unrealwork/atsd-use-cases/how-to/database/historize/README.md

 ## Scenario

 Consider a scenario where we have a relational database where one of the tables contains a list of customer orders.
 The number of daily records is very high and for performance reasons the records from this table are moved to a warehouse database as part of the pruning procedure.
-Lets assume now that the operations analysts would like to monitor incoming orders to spot deviations from a baseline as quickly as possible.
+Let's assume now that the operations analysts would like to monitor incoming orders to spot deviations from a baseline as quickly as possible.
 The hourly baseline is calculated by averaging the number of orders received from customers during the same hour on the same weekday 1, 2, and 4 weeks ago.

 Since the intraday records and historical records are stored in different databases it's not possible to run a single query that would return the number of orders spanning several weeks.
-Moreover, the query against the warehouse table maybe too expensive to run on a continuous basis.
-In addition, if the operations table were to be queried by multiple monitoring tools this may introduce an overhead that the operations team is not willing to introduce.
+Moreover, the query against the warehouse table may be too expensive to run on a continuous basis.
+In addition, if the operations table were to be queried by multiple monitoring tools this may introduce overhead that the operations team is not willing to allow.

 ## Solution

-This challenge can be addressed by scheduling execution of an analytical query (the one that calculates aggregate statistics) and persisting its results in a separate table.
-Operational databases are often locked down to serve only primary applications and storing hourly order statistics in the same database may not be advisable or allowed.
+This challenge can be addressed by scheduling the execution of an analytical query (one that calculates aggregate statistics) and persisting its results in a separate table.
+Operational databases are often locked down to serve only primary applications and therefore storing hourly order statistics in the same database may not be advisable or allowed.
 For added protection, it is recommended that the analytical query is executed under a read-only user account with a permission to SELECT data from a specific view encapsulating the query business logic.

 The steps below describe how this type of monitoring can be enabled in Axibase Time Series Database.